 OVERHEAD - Those elements of cost necessary in the production of a good or service which are not directly traceable to the product or service.
 Usually these costs relate to objects of expenditure that do not become an integral part of the finished product or service, such as rent, heat, lights, management, and supervision.

 PAYROLL CARDS - A card for which employee's net pay is loaded and made accessible to an employee.
-Payroll cards are a form of a stored value card.
+Payroll cards are a form of a prepaid debit card.
 Refer to Section 25.70 for more information regarding employee payment options.

 PENSION (AND OTHER EMPLOYEE BENEFIT) TRUST FUNDS - A fiduciary fund type used to report resources that are required to be held in trust for the members and beneficiaries of defined benefit pension plans, defined contribution plans, other post employment benefit plans, or other employee benefit plans.
 Refer to FIDUCIARY FUNDS.